 Over the next 5 years, the estimated cost to implement the GSP is \$1,967,900.
 The annualized cost over those 5 years is \$393,580.
-Estimated costs by GSP implementation activity are included in Section 5, Table 5-1.
+The estimated budget by GSP implementation activity can be found in Section 5, Table 5-1.

 The estimated cost of implementing the GSP is presented by category identified below but also includes maintaining a prudent fiscal reserve and other miscellaneous costs.
-The cost estimate's major cost categories include:
+The budget's major cost categories include: